Back to Vocabulary

 Proposing a definition

 To summarise, a framework is a multifaceted concept that serves as an essential tool across various disciplines.
 At its core, a framework can be understood as an overarching structure that supports, guides, and organises thought processes, actions, and research in a particular context.
 The primary function of a framework is to provide a structured approach to investigations and analyses.
 Frameworks frequently face challenges related to their development, application and comparison.
 Due to the "black box" nature of frameworks, their structure and the rationale behind the selection of specific concepts and relationships often remain unclear.
-In this sense, a framework is a dynamic and comprehensive tool that provides the necessary structure to support complex investigations and facilitate interdisciplinary collaboration.
+In this sense, a framework is a dynamic and comprehensive tool that provides the structure needed to support complex investigations and facilitate interdisciplinary collaboration.
 By providing a common language and a structured approach, they enable researchers and practitioners to navigate the complex landscapes of their respective fields, foster innovation and expand knowledge.

 References